liferay/liferay-docs/discover/portal/articles/03-collaboration/02-collaborating/01-publishing-blogs.markdown

 and who is allowed to add blog entries?

 If you have a personal blog, the default permissions should work well for you.
-If you have a shared blog, you may want to modify the permissions on the blog.
+If you have a shared blog, you may want to adjust its permissions.
 The default settings make it so only the owner of the site where the application was added can add entries.
 This, of course, is great if the Blogs app has been added to a user's personal pages, but doesn't work so well for a shared multi-author blog.
 But don't worry: it's easy to grant blogging permissions to users.

 First, create a
 [role](/discover/portal/-/knowledge_base/7-0/roles-and-permissions) for your
 bloggers and add them to the role.
 Next, in Blogs, click *Options* &rarr;
-*Permissions*.
+*Entries Permissions*.
 A list of both instance and site roles is displayed, and currently only the owner is checked for the *Add Entry* permission.
 Mark any other role or team that should be able to add blog entries and then click *Save*.
-Once this is done, users in the roles or teams that you selected are able to post to the shared blog.
+Once you've done this, users in the roles or teams that you selected are able to post to the shared blog.
 You can also grant roles and teams the ability to subscribe to blog updates.